 For the name In Vivo Academy to be synonymous with high-quality, outcomes-based independent medical education.

-To develop and implement quality medical education programmes and activities by conducting comprehensive gaps and needs assessments, eliciting changes to learners’ knowledge, behaviours and attitudes, and measuring outcomes – all of which we foresee will translate to improved patient care and health.
+To develop and implement quality medical education programmes and activities by conducting comprehensive gaps and needs assessments, eliciting changes to learners’ knowledge, behaviours, attitudes and performance, and measuring outcomes at all stages of programme deployment – all of which we foresee will translate to improved patient care and health.

 Purpose of the Academy